How to Connect Visio while Dropping Node in Existing Blazor Diagram?

 Sample: https://www.syncfusion.com/downloads/support/directtrac/general/ze/NodeDropSample693376373.zip

-I hope you enjoyed learning how to connect visio while dropping node in existing Blazor Diagram.
+We hope you enjoyed learning how to connect nodes by dropping a new node onto an existing connector in Blazor Diagram.

-You can refer to our Blazor Diagram feature tour page to know about its other groundbreaking feature representations and documentation, to understand how to create and manipulate data.
+You can refer to our Blazor Diagram feature tour page to learn about its other groundbreaking features, documentation, to understand how to create and manipulate data.